IN THE IRONS EquestriaN CENter

 Riding breeches are preferred but jeans or leggings are acceptable.
 Campers MUST wear a sturdy boot with at least a 1" - 1.5" heel.
 We have helmets for campers to borrow.

 *A sack lunch, snack and a water bottle.
 We have a water cooler for refills.

 *Swimsuit and a towel with your name on it.

 *An eager and positive attitude!

 What about bad weather?

 The only thing that will stop us from riding is heavy rainfall and/or lightening.
-We have LOTS of activities to do until the sun comes out again.
+However, we have LOTS of activities to do until the sun comes out again.